Emotional Rescue (song): Composition and writing

-Mick Jagger wrote the song on an electric piano and from the beginning it was sung in falsetto (similar to Marvin Gaye's lead vocal on his 1977 hit "Got to Give It Up").
+Mick Jagger wrote the song on an electric piano and from the beginning it was sung in falsetto (similar to the Bee Gees' disco tracks or Marvin Gaye's lead vocal on his 1977 hit "Got to Give It Up").
 When the song was brought into the studio they kept the electric piano and falsetto lead.
 With Ronnie Wood on bass and Charlie Watts on drums they worked out the song.
 They then added the saxophone part played by Bobby Keys.
 Bass guitarist Bill Wyman plays synthesizer on the record, while Jagger and Ian Stewart play electric piano.
 Wyman's synthesizer can be heard faintly during the verses on the right channel/speaker and plays a simple pattern of a few notes using a string-synth set up.

 Jagger said the song was about "a girl who's in some sort of manhood problems", not that she was going crazy but she's "just a little bit screwed up and he wants to be the one to help her out".

 Released as the album's lead single on 20 June 1980, "Emotional Rescue" was well received by some fans.
 Other fans of the Rolling Stones' work took note of the change in direction and were disappointed by it.
 Reaching on the UK Singles Chart and on both the Billboard and Cash Box charts, "Emotional Rescue" became popular enough to feature on all of the band's later compilation albums.

 Billboard said that "The hook is settled in the offbeat, but once it's repeated the tune becomes addicting."
-Cash Box said that it was influenced by the music of "Curtis Mayfield and the Impressions, Thom Bell and (on the U.K. side) Eric Burdon," but is brought up-to-date by the "heavy beat."
+Cash Box said that it was influenced by the music of "Curtis Mayfield and the Impressions, Thom Bell and (on the UK side) Eric Burdon," but is brought up-to-date by the "heavy beat."
 Record World said that "Jagger sings falsetto and street talks while the band cooks a raw, funky dance mix."

 Despite touring extensively since the song's release in 1980, the Stones had never performed the track in concert until May 3, 2013, when the band debuted the song in their set list with a slightly different arrangement, during the first show of the 2013 leg of the 50 & Counting... tour, in Los Angeles, California.